hgabor47/babylonms/examples/c#/readme.md

-This is an examples directory for C# developments.
+This is examples directory for C# developments by BabylonMS.

 1. Get a UUID for your app (https://www.uuidgenerator.net/)